 I've noticed when I get highly sexually aroused, my fingers get numb, and so do my lips.
 Is this normal?

 Tingly sensations, mind-blowing muscle contractions, temperatures rising…oh, oh yes!
 Sexual arousal can be manifested in a myriad of ways.
 Each person has unique physical, mental, and emotional responses to sexual stimulation, which can make sexual arousal all the more exciting!
 Numbness in the fingers and lips may simply be your body's particular way of expressing its sky-high titillation.
 Should you experience any pain along with your numbness, it may be wise to speak with your health care provider to rule out the possibility of an underlying health issue.
 Otherwise, seek out your sensitive side, and enjoy the ride!

 Sexual education classes are often genital-centric; that is, they fail to mention how the entire human body is a canvas for the art of sexual excitement, rather than just the reproductive organs.
 Erogenous zones are areas on the body that are particularly sensitive to sexual stimulation.
 From nipples to toe nibbling, each person is unique in terms of what areas of their body turn them on, as well as what areas experience the most sensation.
 Numbness in the lips and fingers may just be your own response to sexual arousal — there is nothing unhealthy about such an intense physical and chemical reaction.
-A more thorough explanation of the difference between primary and secondary erogenous zones can be found in Vagina more pleasurable than clitoris?.

 Going back to the basics, both men and women experience two basic physiological response patterns along the road of sexual excitement: